earocorn/osh-docs/docs/dev-docs/dev-guide.md

 ## Introduction

 Welcome to the **OpenSensorHub (OSH) Developer's Guide**.
-This guide will help you set up your development environment using Eclipse and extend OSH with custom sensor drivers, web services, and other components.
+This guide will help you set up your development environment using IntelliJ and extend OSH with custom sensor drivers, web services, processes and other components.

 We encourage contributions!
 If you improve the project, consider submitting a **Pull Request** to share your work with the community.
 While contributing new modules is optional, any modifications to existing source files must be publicly available, as per our licensing terms.